We’ve Got a New Mobile App

 For example, consider whether it makes sense to designate an heir as a direct beneficiary or if it would be better to set up a trust for them that will more prudently distribute the funds (This will likely be the case if they are a minor, have special needs or have demonstrated poor financial judgment).
 And name contingent beneficiaries in case your primary beneficiaries are unable or unwilling to receive their proceeds.

-Also, make sure you review and update your designations regularly, especially after major life events.
+Also, make sure you review and update your designations regularly—especially after major life events or in anticipation of potential changes to estate tax laws.

 No one likes thinking about potential worst-case scenarios, but you should prepare ahead of time so someone can properly carry out your wishes for your estate.
-Designate a power of attorney (POA) as your trusted agent or person who can handle real estate transactions, financial transactions and make other legal actions as if he or she were you.
+Consider designating an agent through a Power Of Attorney (POA) as your trusted agent or person who can handle real estate transactions, financial transactions and make other legal actions as if he or she were you.
 The agent's power can be made effective only upon your incapacity (nondurable) or regardless of your capacity (durable).
 You can choose to make this agent a general POA, to handle a broad range of decisions, or a limited POA, if you want to narrow their scope of power.

-4. Cement Your Legacy through Charity, and Lower Your Taxes Along the Way
+3. Cementing Your Legacy through Charity, and Lowering Your Taxes Along the Way

 Amassing the amount of wealth you have likely took decades of hard work and smart financial planning.
 Your skill has put you in the enviable position of being able to fund causes you're passionate about.
-Even better, charitable giving can help reduce your tax burden.
+Even better, those with charitable intent may also be able to benefit from certain tax benefits.

 With the right estate plan in place, including one that takes advantage of tools like a qualified charitable distribution (QCD) directly from a traditional IRA, you may be able to make your wealth do the most good.

 Once you reach the age of 73, the IRS requires that you start withdrawing from and paying taxes on most types of tax-deferred retirement accounts.
 However, you may be able to use a QCD to satisfy all or part of the amount of your required minimum distribution (RMD) from your IRA, reducing or eliminating the taxable portion.
-The limit will now be linked to the rate of inflation beginning in 2024.
-The 2024 QCD limit is $105,000.
+The 2025 QCD limit is $108,000 per individual, indexed for inflation.

 While there are some aspects of your estate planning that you've likely been able to accomplish on your own, tackling some of the estate planning strategies discussed here is best done with the aid of a savvy and qualified estate planning team.

-Members of your estate planning team should include your attorney, your accounting and financial team, as well as a life insurance advisor.
+Members of your estate planning team might include your family, dedicated relationship manager, tax professionals, attorneys, tax professionals, your accounting and financial team, as well as a life insurance advisor.

 Bank of Hawaii does not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.